On Calculating the Chromatic Symmetric Function: Abstract

 \section{Abstract}

 This paper investigates methods for calculating the chromatic symmetric function (CSF) of a graph in chromatic-bases and the $m_\lambda$-basis.
 Our key contributions include a novel approach for calculating the CSF in chromatic-bases constructed from forests and an efficient method for determining the CSF in the $m_\lambda$-basis.
 As applications, we present combinatorial proofs for two known theorems that were originally established using algebraic techniques.
-Additionally, we demonstrate that an algorithm introduced by Gonzalez, Orellana, and Tomba arises as a special case of our proposed method.
+Additionally, we demonstrate that an algorithm introduced by Aliste-Prieto, de Mier, Orellana, and Zamora can be viewed as a case of our proposed method.